top of page

 September 2024

 The poster for "Shattered" features Tina's powerful painting, "A Moment," symbolizing her experience of living life second by second after enduring seven surgeries.
-The documentary reveals how the workers' compensation system compounds injuries, making it emotionally and mentally impossible for the women to think beyond the present.
+The documentary reveals how the workers' compensation system compounds injuries, making it emotionally and mentally impossible for the injured to think beyond the present.

 Tina uses art as therapy.
 Tina does not sell her art.
 It is for therapy only.
 When we saw her beautiful painting we asked could we use it for the film's poster.
 Tina has kindly loaned it us and afterwards it will be returned to her.
 It is a hobby that she uses to try and Self Care.
 She rarely ventures outside of her home except for medical appointments and her art gives her great comfort, helping her to heal.
 She discovered it during A Paint and Sip outing a friend insisted she attend during COVID.
 'I had no idea I could draw, let alone with only one hand as I can't even use the other.'
 I guess art as therapy finds a way.'